trdroid/Android-Examples/BroadcastReceivers/README.md

 ### Execution

-The Broadcast Receivers that belong to an application are executed in the main thread of the application process.
+The Broadcast Receivers that belong to an application are *<b>executed on the main thread</b> of the application process.

 Unlike an Activity that gets 5 seconds to run on the main thread, a Broadcast Receiver gets 10 seconds before getting an ANR.